Loading...

 mysql -p -u username database_name < file.sql

 Note: You will be prompted for your MYSQL password.
-Enter your password, and this will export a copy of the database into your specified filename.
+Enter your password to export a database copy into your specified filename.

 If you need further assistance, feel free to contact us via Chat or Phone: